Ozempic for weight loss

 Ozempic

-This is also a drug constituted of the active ingredient Semaglutide and delivered via injection once per week.
+This is also a drug constituted of the active ingredient semaglutide and delivered via injection once per week.
 This drug and delivery has been FDA-approved for Type 2 diabetes.
 It comes as a pen-injector to make it easy for the patient to administer.
 For Type 2 diabetes patients, the starting dose is 0.25 mg weekly, and the pen has presets that dictate dose increases as follows: starting dose - 0.25 mg, after four weeks - 0.5 mg once weekly if tolerating and further diabetes control is needed, the patient will increase to 1 mg weekly.
 If glycemic control is not achieved, 2 mg weekly is the maximum recommended dose.
 In Ozempic drug trials, such significant weight loss was noted amongst participants that this drug was later developed and approved as a weight loss medication (named Wegovy).

 Wegovy

-This is a drug constituted of the active ingredient Semaglutide and delivered via injection once weekly to assist with weight loss.
+This is a drug constituted of the active ingredient semaglutide and delivered via injection once weekly to assist with weight loss.
 As mentioned above, after observing incidental weight loss in drug trials of Ozempic, the same pharmaceutical company, Novo Nordisk, went on to develop Wegovy, a weight-loss version of Ozempic.
 This drug and delivery has been FDA-approved for weight loss.
 The only differences between Ozempic and Wegovy are the drug name and the dosing increments.
 Wegovy comes as a pen injector to make it easy for the patient to administer.
 The downside of the pen-injector is that the patient cannot start lower than 0.25 mg weekly - even at this low starting dose, many patients experience intolerable side effects.
 Wegovy dosing starts at 0.25 mg weekly, and, as with Ozempic, there are pre-set ramping increments.
 Patients are instructed to ramp up to 2.4 mg per week for weight loss.
 For many patients, this 2.4 mg per week dose can be overkill.

 WHAT ABOUT RYBELSUS - ORAL OR INJECTABLE SEMAGLUTIDE?